mLenehan1/ECE-FinalYearProject/ProjectReport/ImplementationAndTesting/serverimplementation.md

 entering cron jobs, the required testing schedule can be run on the audio server Raspberry Pi.
-For the purposes of testing the audio server software while streaming audio files of different formats, a crontable is configured to play audio in the Wave format, followed by audio in the FLAC format, followed by audio in the MP3 format.
+For the purposes of testing the audio server software while streaming audio files of different formats, a crontable is configured to play audio in the WAV format, followed by audio in the FLAC format, followed by audio in the MP3 format.
 Each audio format is played continuously for two hours, with a two minute space between formats.